Predictability of subluminal and superluminal wave equations: Born-Infeld scalar in two dimensions

-This proves that solutions constructed using the method described above cannot exhibit any violation of causality.
-Note that the general arguments of section \ref{sec:2dsuper} already showed that causality violation cannot occur smoothly in a finite region of spacetime, i.e., any violation of causality must originate either from a singularity or from infinity.
-The arguments of the present section show that for superluminal Born-Infeld theory, if we construct solutions by ``choosing a branch" as described above then even these possibilities are excluded: causality is never violated.

-However, we note that the above method of starting from a global Nambu-Goto solution and ``choosing a branch" may not be the most general way of constructing solutions of Born-Infeld theory.
-The general solution of Born-Infeld theory described in section \ref{sec:gensol} is a {\it local} solution, i.e., any solution of the theory can be written in this form locally.
-But there is no guarantee that this must hold globally as we have assumed above.
-It might be necessary to cover spacetime with multiple charts ${\cal O}_\alpha$, each with corresponding coordinates $(\rho_\alpha,\sigma_\alpha)$.
+In the superluminal case, this proves that solutions constructed using Theorem \ref{diffeo_theorem} cannot exhibit any violation of causality.
+However, we note that there may be solutions of (\ref{BIeom}) that cannot be obtained using Theorem \ref{diffeo_theorem}.
+Such solutions would requires multiple charts $V_\alpha$, each with corresponding coordinates $(\rho_\alpha,\sigma_\alpha)$ and diffeomorphisms $\Psi_\alpha$.
 In any given chart the solution will take the form described above.
-With multiple charts, it is not obvious how to construct a time function (for the superluminal theory) so the above proof of stable causality no longer works.
+With multiple charts, it may not be possible to construct a global time function for the superluminal theory.

-For the rest of this paper, we will be interested in the initial value problem and globally hyperbolic developments (GHDs).
-We will explain in the next section, why the above ``choosing a branch" method is always valid when constructing a GHD.